 Edsel Ford knew what he was doing when it came to excess, after all he grew up with it all around him, although his father was very conservative.
 This excess comes to fruition on the interior of this massive automobile with dual tan burlap pattern broadcloth inserts in the dual bench seats.
 These are surrounded by deep Oxblood colored leather bolsters, and some chrome edge thrown in just for more bling.
 The front bench has a few smudges and unfortunately a dual tear on the driver's seat.
 Power windows are seen on this car, as well as a bakelite push button door latch actuator.
 Feasting our eyes on the dash, we first see an inverted chevron styled bakelite maroon steering wheel with a round chromed horn ring and Lincoln Twelve badging encircling the center of the wheel written in your grandmothers handwriting.
 On the dash front, we note a quadrant of horizontal ribbed art deco styled gauges with gold numbering and lettering and pointy black needles.
 A round large speedometer is just to the right of these gauges and sports the same color and tactile motif.
 In the center is a massive juke box style cluster of control buttons, speaker grid and a radio on top, all draped in chrome and dripping with more art deco styling.
 The other side of this menagerie of chrome is a single round clock.
 Looking above we see a corduroy headliner in tan, and below is a sea of thick pile gold carpet, which is in immaculate condition.

 After getting myself and 3 of my cohorts to help me lift the massive hood (I'm being facetious) I'm met with a V12 in a mere 292ci displacement.
-This is an L head engine, has a single 2-barrel carburetor atop (Holley 06H carb) and an automatic transmission.
+This is an L head engine, has a single 2-barrel carburetor atop (Holley 06H carb) and a 3 speed manual transmission.